salmanalibanani/salmanalibanani.com/content/post/setting-key-vault-access-policy-from-azure-pipelines.md

 Connect-AzureAD
 Get-AzureADServicePrincipal -Filter "AppId eq '95fc81ef-589e-4638-ba7c-74fb52fed6e8'"
 ```
-You can see the ObjectId in the result that you need.
+You can see the objectId in the result that you need.

 ![Problem](/img/setting-key-vault-access-policy-from-azure-pipelines/Step2.jpg)